zing-actions/setup-java/README.md

   <a href="https://github.com/actions/setup-java"><img alt="GitHub Actions status" src="https://github.com/actions/setup-java/workflows/Main%20workflow/badge.svg"></a>
 </p>

-This action sets up a java environment for use in actions by:
+This action sets up a Zing java environment for use in actions by:

-- optionally downloading and caching a requested version of java by version and adding to PATH.
-Default downloads are populated from the [Zulu Community distribution of OpenJDK](http://static.azul.com/zulu/bin/)
+- Downloading and caching a requested version of java by version and adding to PATH.
+Downloads are populated from the [Zing distribution CDN](https://cdn.azul.com/zing/releases/tgz/)
 - registering problem matchers for error output

 # Usage